-This moment has been a long time coming.
-All three La Esquinas (cafe, taqueria and brasserie) have been in our heavy rotation since the days when the bridge and tunnel crowd rocked Von Dutch instead of Ed Hardy.
-It's about time we got around to actually writing about them.
+All three La Esquinas (cafe, taqueria and brasserie) have been places we've frequented since the days when people wore Von Dutch instead of Ed Hardy.
+It’s about time we got around to actually writing about them.

-This review is specifically for the cafe, La Esquina's urban surf shack - and the taqueria, a prime Outdoor/Patio Situation for People Watching.
-We've bitched plenty about the fact that there is very little in the way of good Mexican food in this city.
-La Esquina may not be the most authentic Mexican in town, but it is one of the few establishments to properly spin everything we love about NYC restaurants - attention to detail, high quality ingredients and smart flavor combinations - into a taco.
-Sure, two fish tacos at the cafe cost twelve bucks, but they're worth every penny.
-Mexican food also tastes better when you're listening to mix of funky merengue interspersed between choice favorites from The xx, Miike Snow and Florence + The Machine.
-Infatuation Approved grub to go along with Infatuation Approved tunes.
-That's how we like it.
+This review is specifically for the cafe, La Esquina’s urban surf shack - and the taqueria, a prime outdoor seating option.
+La Esquina may not be the most authentic Mexican in town, but it is one of the few establishments to properly spin everything we love about NYC restaurants - attention to detail, high quality ingredients, and smart flavor combinations - into a taco.
+Sure, two fish tacos at the cafe cost twelve bucks, but they’re also really good.

 Easily one of my favorite things to order here, this is a fresh fish ceviche (usually red snapper) that’s served in the same glass bowl you used to get Friendly’s ice cream sundaes in.
 Fresh lime, avocado, tomatoes and jalapenos give this starter a nice kick.
 A must order.La Esquina Mole Negro